jba123/evm-londoncoin/README.md

 ## Usage

-The application needs to be started in conjunction with a Babble node otherwise it
+The application needs to be started in conjunction with a Londoncoin node otherwise it
 wont work.

-The **babble_addr** option specifies the endpoint where the Babble node is listening
+The **Londoncoin** option specifies the endpoint where the Londoncoin node is listening
 to the App.
-This corresponds to the **proxy_addr** flag used when starting Babble.
+This corresponds to the **proxy_addr** flag used when starting Londoncoin.

-The **proxy_addr** option specifies the endpoint where the App is listening to Babble.
+The **proxy_addr** option specifies the endpoint where the App is listening to Londoncoin.
-This corresponds to the **client_addr** flag used when starting Babble.
+This corresponds to the **client_addr** flag used when starting Londoncoin.

 ```
 NAME:
-   evm-babble run -
+   evm-londoncoin run -

 USAGE:
-   evm-babble run [command options] [arguments...]
+   evm-londoncoin run [command options] [arguments...]

 OPTIONS:
-   --datadir value      Directory for the databases and keystore (default: "/home/<user>/.evm-babble")
+   --datadir value      Directory for the databases and keystore (default: "/home/<user>/.evm-londoncoin")
-   --babble_addr value  IP:Port of Babble node (default: "127.0.0.1:1338")
+   --babble_addr value  IP:Port of Londoncoin node (default: "127.0.0.1:1338")
    --proxy_addr value   IP:Port to bind Proxy server (default: "127.0.0.1:1339")
    --api_addr value     IP:Port to bind API server (default: ":8080")
    --log_level value    debug, info, warn, error, fatal, panic (default: "debug")